Aging Skin: Signs of Premature Aging & What to Do

 While the wisdom and freedom of our older years can absolutely be awesome, the physical changes that come with age are a bit less exciting.
 Because of this, we’re continually looking for ways to preserve our physical health and mindful wellness as we age.

 The skin is the body’s largest organ, and it’s also the organ that tends to age the quickest, primarily because of its exposure to external stressors.
-If we don’t take care of our skin, it ages faster than it should.
+If we don’t take care of our aging skin, it ages faster than it should, losing elasticity and collagen.
 Premature skin aging can make us look years older than we are.

-Being proactive in how you approach your skin health can help you stay looking younger, longer, and can also protect your skin against cellular damage.
+Being proactive in anti-aging in how you approach your skin health can help you stay looking younger, longer, and can also protect your skin against cellular damage.

 We’ll talk about what causes premature skin damage and give you five tips to reduce premature skin aging.